 In order to provide the most current and consistent information about the Library, all contact with news media will be carried out through the Director or Board President, although at times individuals occupying such positions may refer the media to specific staff members.
-The Board President is the spokesperson for the Athens Library Board of Trustees.
+The Board President is the spokesperson for the Library Board.
 All inquiries from reporters or other media persons should be reported immediately to the Director.